I once met a neighbor who told me she would rather have a 4th child than getting another dog.

 4. Teamwork makes the dream work

-We read plenty of blogs, watched videos, then talked it out until we reached an agreement.
+My husband and I read plenty of blogs, watched videos, then talked it out until we reached an agreement.
 We had to be on the same page for everything in order to ensure we didn’t confuse our dog.

 Our neighbors are mostly all doggy owners too.
 Their advice has helped out, and so has their fence (we put lily in to run around one night and play with the neighbor’s dogs to give her some exercise).

 Honestly, doing it all by yourself is a brave choice if you ask me.

 5. A special love for your new companion